deruncie/PLS205_course/Course_content.md

 ## Course Material

-Note: In some cases, the first lecture of the following week is needed to finish the HW assigned the previous week.
+Note: In some cases the first lecture of the following week is needed to finish the HW assigned the previous week.

 HW keys are provided, but I highly recommend that you work the the HW problems first without looking at the key.